 None of these reasons are commercially viable reasons.
 Registering your SME investments on the PPSR could also allow a company to survive hardship and put you in a far better position to propose a viable deed of company arrangement (DOCA), should you seek one.

-If you require further assistance with respect to the above or would like to know more, you are welcome to contact our team of experienced lawyers and accountants by clicking here to submit an online enquiry form or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange conference or appointment.
+If you require further assistance with respect to registering your business on the PPSR or would like to know more, please contact our team of experienced lawyers and accountants by submitting an online enquiry form or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange a tele-conference or appointment.